 Almond flour is made by grinding peeled almonds.
 There are two types of almond flour; blanched and unblanched.
 Blanched almond flour is the flour of blanched or peeled ground almonds, while unblanched is that of raw almonds with skins.

 Almond flavor doesn’t have that sticky consistency of sweet rice flour and also has a characteristic nutty flavor.
-But, almond flour may work well as a substitute considering its binding properties as well as impressive health benefits.
-For a similar texture to sweet rice flour, you will have to add in extra ingredients.
+But, almond flour may work well as a substitute for sweet rice flour, considering its binding properties and impressive health benefits.
+For a similar texture to sweet rice flour, you will have to add extra ingredients.

 4. Coconut Flour

 Coconut flour is the powdered version of coconut.
 It is a versatile ingredient in gluten-free and grain-free diets.
 It has a mildly sweet flavor reminiscent of coconut.
 It has somewhat a grainy or gritty texture, unlike sweet rice flour.
-You will have to grab a binding agent into your recipe for a thick consistency if you are using coconut flour to replace sweet rice flour.
+You will have to grab a binding agent into your recipe for a thick consistency if you use coconut flour to replace sweet rice flour.

 5. Sorghum Flour

-Made from whole grain sorghum, sorghum flour is a versatile substitute not only for sweet rice flour but for other types of flour as well.
+Made from whole grain sorghum, sorghum flour is a versatile substitute not only for sweet rice flour but also for other types of flour.
 It has a slightly sweet and earthy flavor with a smooth texture.
 For a sticky texture like sweet rice flour, add double amounts of sorghum flour while using it to substitute for sweet rice flour.
 The double amount is imperative only if you wish for a sticky, chewy texture.

 While replacing sweet rice flour with cornstarch, you will have to be patient while adding.
 Cornstarch thickens your recipe when heated, and therefore, be cautious with the amount you add while replacing sweet rice flour.
 You have an added advantage of a silky appearance when using cornstarch which even sweet rice flour can’t afford!

 7. Arrowroot Powder